stratigos/list-filtered-records/README.md

 # List Records

 List, sort, filter, and rate a large list of names.

- * :construction_worker: Under Construction :construction:
+ * :construction_worker: **Under Construction** :construction:
  * This application consists of a Phoenix 1.3.2 backend, and a React/Redux frontend.
 It allows listing of a large dataset, with controls to filter and sort the data.

 ## TODO

- * Implement Redux binding to filter by item name size, favorite status, and sort list
+ * Implement Redux binding to sort list :page_with_curl:
- * Add feature to favorite / unfavorite listed records
+ * Add feature to favorite / unfavorite listed records :star:
- * Create `mix` task to import and store ~7k schema records to be listed
+ * Create `mix` task to import and store ~7k schema records to be listed :truck:
- * Complete test coverage for front end
+ * Complete test coverage for front end :100:

 ## Hosting

- * The application can be viewed at https://listsearchfilter.herokuapp.com/ _(Heroku free tier - may need to wake from sleep)_
+ * The application can be viewed at https://listsearchfilter.herokuapp.com/ _(Heroku free tier - may need to wake from sleep)_ :shipit:
- * Deployment is made possible with the Elixir and Phoenix [Heroku Buildpacks](https://hexdocs.pm/phoenix/heroku.html#adding-the-phoenix-static-buildpack)
+ * Deployment is made possible with the Elixir and Phoenix [Heroku Buildpacks](https://hexdocs.pm/phoenix/heroku.html#adding-the-phoenix-static-buildpack) :droplet: :fire:

 ----